OBenner/data-engineering-interview-questions/dwha.md

 [Table of Contents](#Data-Warehousing-Architecture)

 ## Is Oltp Database is design optimal for Data Warehouse?
-No. OLTP database tables are normalized and it will add additional time to queries to return results.
-Additionally OLTP database is smaller and it does not contain longer period (many years) data, which needs to be analyzed.
+No. OLTP database tables are normalized, and it will add additional time to query to return results.
+Additionally, OLTP database is smaller, and it does not contain longer period (many years) data, which needs to be analyzed.
 A OLTP system is basically ER model and not Dimensional Model.
 If a complex query is executed on a OLTP system, it may cause a heavy overhead on the OLTP server that will affect the normal business processes.

 [Table of Contents](#Data-Warehousing-Architecture)